 These are interesting reads which collate the latest and the greatest news, ideas, techniques, tools, around teaching pedagogy, classroom management, achievements of teachers, life skills etc. The objective is to create an engaging social community of teachers centered around providing them with a lot of information.

 All of these three segments are interactive in nature and use a lot of video content and has been structured and visualized for teachers to connect better with the learning needs of the students.

 We do not work with Individual Schools as of now.
 We have partnered with the department of education of the state and work with them as partners in their teacher capacity building initiatives.
 Currently, we have teachers from close to 2000 schools on the Chalklit platform.
-Our platform is free and open for all except that the state-sponsored trainings are available only for teachers registered for those trainings.
-Other than Delhi, we have made a beginning by entering into a partnership with the state governments of both Haryana and Goa and some initial trainings have been conducted.
+Our platform is free and open for all except that the state-sponsored training is available only for teachers registered for those training.
+Other than Delhi, we have made a beginning by entering into a partnership with the state governments of both Haryana and Goa and some initial training has been conducted.

 The trainings are developed in partnership with the states.
-We work with experienced in-service teachers and use their inputs to ascertain the focus that our trainings and course material should have.
-They also help us with helping teachers undergo the training and clearing any doubts that the teachers raise while undergoing the trainings.
+We work with experienced in-service teachers and use their inputs to ascertain the focus that our training and course material should have.
+They also help us with helping teachers undergo the training and clearing any doubts that the teachers raise while undergoing the training.